 Talk with your Student Activities Director to see if college/university funds are available!
 Due to the strong leadership component of our program, Ministry Team Members are sometimes able to get all or part of their travel and/or conference fees paid for.
 Contact the ACMNP National Office if your school requires additional information.

-How much money can I make this summer?
+How much money can I make during a season?

-It depends on your specific job, but most team members are able to take home $2,500 – 3,000 at the end of their summer season, and even more in a winter season.
+It depends on your specific job, but most team members are able to take home $2,500 – 3,000 after expenses are covered at the end of a summer season, and more than double this in a longer winter season.

 Does an ACMNP experience count for Field Education Credit?